 So we see that some of the things we observe about the natural world ground a strong inference to the claim that God does exist.
 This gives us reason to consider with renewed openness the possibility that God has entered the space-time universe and revealed Himself through the person and life and death of Jesus of Nazareth.

 I have not claimed to prove with mathematical certainty that God exists.
 I have, however, provided good reasons to think that He does.
-If someone wishes to argue successfully that God does not exist.
-He must first, provide an answer for each of my arguments and second, he must offer arguments that God does not exist.
-Until He does this, we can conclude that we have good reason to claim that God does exist.
+If someone wishes to argue successfully that God does not exist, they must first, provide an answer for each of these arguments and second, they must offer arguments that God does not exist.
+Until they do this, we can conclude that we have good reason to claim that God does exist.

 This article was written by Dr Gregory E. Ganssle of the Department of Philosophy at Yale University.